Vauxhall Motors: 1950s

+1960s

 A manufacturing plant at Ellesmere Port, Cheshire, was opened in 1962, initially making components to supply to the production lines in Luton, before passenger-car production began there in 1964.

 In 1963, production of the Vauxhall Viva small family car commenced, with the new car being aimed at the like of the Ford Anglia.
 The German version of the car was sold as the Opel Kadett.
 The locally assembled Vauxhall Viva was launched in Australia in May 1964.
-In 1966, Vauxhall's Slant Four engine went into production – the first production overhead camshaft inline-four to use a rubber timing belt.
+In 1966, Vauxhall's Slant Four engine went into production—the first production overhead camshaft inline-four to use a rubber timing belt.
 Also, the FD Victor was launched at the Earls Court Motor Show, considered by many to be one of Vauxhall's finest all-British styling efforts.

 During the 1960s, Vauxhall acquired a reputation for making rust-prone models.
 The corrosion protection built into models was tightened up significantly, but the reputation dogged the company until at least the early 1980s.

-In 1967, Vauxhall became a Royal Warrant Holder: Motor Vehicle Manufacturers to HM The Queen – the Royal Mews.
+In 1967, Vauxhall became a Royal Warrant Holder: Motor Vehicle Manufacturers to HM The Queen—the Royal Mews.
 The warrant of HRH The Prince of Wales was added in 1994.

-By the late 1960s, the company was achieving five-figure sales on its most popular models, including the entry-level Viva and larger Victor.
+By the late 1960s, the company was achieving five-figure sales on its most popular models, including the entry-level Viva and the larger Victor.